qredo/fusionchain/keyring/cmd/fusionkms/README.md

 ### 5) /keyring (GET)

-The `/keyring` call requests a list of workspace keys that have been saved to the  application's local database.
+`/keyring` is a password-protected call requesting the identity.

 ```go
 StatusCode: 200